shawnoster/notes-public/dnd.wintersail.md

 ### A Favor

 The most common outcome is they talk to the dragon who offers a quest in exchange.
 It’s either to fetch something shiny, make her more comfortable, or get her drunk.

 She'll offer a quest the morning after a successful meeting, where they didn't try to kill her or piss her off.
 It'll be some treat or reminder of the islands or thing that makes dragons drunk.

-Actual task can be improved or rolled, either way it should be easy for a single palyer to do in a single day.
-One or two easy encounters with one medium challange at the end.
+Actual task can be improved or rolled, either way it should be easy for a single player to do in a single day.
+One or two easy encounters with one medium challenge at the end.
 Both Dragon Followers and Priests will join if asked though the Priests will be tense around Followers and Followers will tend towards recklessness around Priests.

 Mostly she wants to be distracted from daily life and egg pains.